Common thinking errors and how to reframe them.

 - Replace the word ‘or’ with the word ‘and’.
 E.g., instead of believing you’re either a failure OR a success, tell yourself you’re a failure AND a success.
 I.e., you’re realistically somewhere between the two.
 This helps us become much less judgemental which in turn reduces stress, anxiety and depression.

-And as always, please feel free to get in touch with any questions or comments.
+As always, please feel free to get in touch with any questions or comments.